John Brown Jr. (abolitionist): Personality

+Brown's visitor about 1871 described him as a "quiet, genial, warm-hearted farmer, amateur geologist, and land surveyor"; a later one as "sunny, cheery-voiced", with "fine manners and an easy address".

 In popular culture

 He is portrayed by Dennis Weaver in the 1955 American historical drama film Seven Angry Men.

 In The Good Lord Bird, a 2020 Showtime Limited Series based on the 2013 novel of the same name, he is played by Nick Eversman.

+Wealthy and her family are characters in the novel John Brown's Women.

 Archival material

 Papers of John Brown Jr. are held by the Rutherford B. Hayes Presidential Center, Fremont, Ohio, and the Ohio Historical Society, Columbus, Ohio.
 His 1861–63 correspondence with his wife Wealthy (162 pages) is at the Kansas Historical Society, Topeka, Kansas.
-Several pages in various letters are written in numerical code, which he left us a key to, and they have been transcribed.
-Those under 18 require a parent's permission to read these letters.
+Several pages in various letters are written in numerical code, which he left a key to, and have been transcribed.
 A few other letters of John Jr. are also available there.